Photo requirements New Zealand

 • Photo mustn’t be older than 6 months

-• Be very similar, good quality and good colouring
+• Bear a good resemblance, be in good quality and have good colouring

 • A white even background